-Urine marking is used as a means of communication between cats, and also serves to make their own territory smell familiar to them.
+As mentioned above, urine marking is used as a means of communication between cats, and also serves to make other cats aware of their territory.
 In a multiple-cat household, competition over resources may be a source of conflict, and could trigger urine-marking behavior.

 The first step in tackling the problem is to take your kitty to your vet for a thorough physical exam to rule out any medical issues.
 Even though cats who urine mark have been shown to be no more likely than cats who do not urine mark to have abnormalities on a urinalysis, medical causes can contribute to the underlying stress or anxiety that a cat may be experiencing.
 Urinary tract infections, metabolic diseases, and neurological disorders may play a role in a cat starting or continuing the behavior.